Atiyah ibn Sa'd: Revolt of Al-Ash'ath

 Other early historians like Ibn Hajar Al-Asqalani and Tabari record that he moved on to Khurasan and returned to Iraq after the ruler had been changed.

 Khorasan

 Al-Tabari's biography states that Atiyah moved to Khorasan and stayed there during the governorship of Qutayba ibn Muslim.
 After the accession of Yazid II and the appointment of Umar ibn Hubayra as the Governor of Iraq (in 103 AH / 721–722 CE), he sought permission to return to Iraq.
 He then moved to Kufa lived there until his death in 111 AH / 729 CE.

 Scholarly impact

-Atiyah ibn Sa'd is regarded as a reliable transmitter of Prophetic narrations, hadith, by Ibn Hajar al-Asqalani and al-Tabari.
+Atiyah ibn Sa'ds reliability is disputed among Sunni scholars, although the majority opinion is that he is weak and unreliable.
+He is regarded as a reliable transmitter of narrations about Muhammad (hadith) by Ibn Hajar al-Asqalani and al-Tabari.
 In addition, he was a great exegete of the Qur'an and wrote a commentary on it in five volumes.

-He was a student of Abdullah ibn Abbas and Jabir ibn Abd Allah al-Ansari.
+He was known to be a shia according to many of the scholars, and his narrations are only accepted if they do not support or have relation to the shia theology.